HullaBrian/Phish-Detective/README.md

 # Phish Detective
 Phish Detective is a command line application for Windows 10 built to detect a phishing site from two url's
+Note: If you want to be able to use this as a full CLA then you need to look at the releases and find the .exe installer.
+Then you must add the folder path to your System PATH variable
 ## How does it work?
 A simple algorithm is used in order to determine whether a url is possibly trying to phish or not
   1. Attain the domain name and protocol of the url